 Brita has several lines of great water pitchers to choose from.
 The Stream® line is one of the most advanced and doesn’t require pre-soaking or throwing out the first couple of pitchers to get the filter fully activated.

-However, the Standard and Longlast alike do not fit in Stream® pitchers—you’ll need to a Grand, Everyday, Metro, or one of the other numerous lines of pitchers that is compatible with the filter.
+However, the Standard and Longlast alike do not fit in Stream® pitchers—you’ll need a Grand, Everyday, Metro, or one of the other numerous lines of pitchers that is compatible with the filter.

 Ineffective against Bacteria or Viruses